-Most meteorites are attracted by magnets.
-The characteristic of the meteorites contrary to Earth rocks, is that they a fusion crust.
+Most meteorites are attracted by the magnet, but the particularity of meteorites compared to terrestrial rocks is that they have a fusion crust.

 The fusion crust has been created on the surface of meteorites by crossing the Earth’s atmosphere.